-Instead of paying full price for a Pixel phone, look for a good deal on a used or refurbished Pixel and feel good about saving yourself some cash in the process.
+Instead of paying full price for one of Google’s Pixel phones, take some extra time to search for a good deal on a used or refurbished Pixel phone.

-Refurbished Pixel phones have been through a certification process, where Google, or a third party, has examined the phone, tested it and certified that it’s free of defects.
+Refurbished Pixel phones have been through a certification process, where Google or a third party has examined the phone, tested it and certified that it works.
 There may be some cosmetic defects, like scuffs on the corners or light scratches on the display, but the product listing should accurately reflect those.

 Used phones are just that: used.
 A person has used the phone for a period of time and decided to sell it.
 You have to take the seller’s word that the phone is free of any issues.